awsdocs/aws-storagegateway-user-guide/doc_source/file-share-issues.md

 ## Your Gateway Performance Declined After You Performed a Recursive Operation<a name="recursive-operation-issues"></a>

 In some cases, you might perform a recursive operation, such as renaming a directory or enabling inheritance for an ACL, and force it down the tree\.
-If you do this, file gateway recursively applies the operation to all objects in the file share\.
+If you do this, your file gateway recursively applies the operation to all objects in the file share\.

-For example, suppose that you apply inheritance to existing object in an Amazon S3 bucket\. file gateway recursively applies inheritance to all objects in the bucket\.
+For example, suppose that you apply inheritance to existing objects in an Amazon S3 bucket\.
+Your file gateway recursively applies inheritance to all objects in the bucket\.
 Such operations can cause your gateway performance to decline\.